-From sushis to seafood platters, these dinner buffets created by leading Hong Kong hotels are where you go to absolutely pig out
+From sushis to seafood platters, these dinner buffets created by leading Hong Kong hotels are where you go to absolutely pig out.

-Whether you’re looking for the gourmet cheese shops, traditional Hong Kong tea houses or the best brunch in Hong Kong, the city has its fair share of classy and delicious meals.
+Whether you’re looking for gourmet cheese shops, traditional Hong Kong tea houses, or the best brunch in Hong Kong, the city has its fair share of classy and delicious meals.
 If you’re looking to splurge a little on delicious food, recently we’ve been looking throughout the city for the best dinner buffets in Hong Kong.
 Check out our guide to the most incredible all you can eat buffets!

 Best dinner buffets in Hong Kong

 Keeping in mind its colonial roots in an Asian setting, The Verandah oozes old-style charm and class and keeps its menu fresh with seasonally themed buffets.
 Its distinctive ambience really goes well with the recently-launched American themed buffet that every foodie is bound to enjoy.

 When it comes to dining – or gorging – here, it’s best to start with the cobb salad with buttermilk ranch dressing, deviled eggs, seafood chowder and crispy cajun onion rings.
 Another magnet for buffet eaters is the chicken Maryland counter, which includes fried banana and the mouthwatering chicken meatloaf.
 Throw out any misconceptions you may have about ordinary burger restaurants as Verandah’s mini burgers with bbq sauce will exceed all expectations.
 And those with a sweet tooth will want to save room for the classic American desserts like New York cheesecake, chocolate brownie and key lime tart.

 The Verandah, 1/F, The Peninsula Hong Kong, 22 Salisbury Road, Tsim Sha Tsui, Hong Kong, p.
 2696 6766